 And so the amoral cad gets caught up in a whirlwind of Grant Administration scandals, the American Centennial celebrations, Indian Agency perfidies and the Sioux Uprising, including Little Big Horn and its aftermath.
 Elspeth clandestinely oinks and boinks with Spotted Tail, while gray-at-the-temples Harry climbs into bed with an entrepreneurial American adventuress called Mrs Candy.

 SPOILERS: Another way that Flashman’s 1870s adventures tie in to his 1849-1850 American visit comes in the way that the wealthy, eye-patch wearing “Mrs Candy” turns out to be Cleonie, the prostitute he double-crossed in Santa Fe.
-She wants revenge on Harry, and has planned an especially tortuous end for the cad.
+She wants revenge on Harry, and has planned an especially tortuous end for the English scoundrel.

-In the action-packed and blood-drenched affair that follows, Flashman winds up learning that when he abandoned Cleonie in 1849 she was pregnant with his child … the mysterious man known to history as Frank Grouard Standing Bear.
+In the action-packed and blood-drenched affair that follows, Flashman winds up learning that when he abandoned Cleonie in late 1849 she was pregnant with his child … the mysterious man known to history as Frank Grouard Standing Bear.
 Once again, we see Fraser brilliantly slipping Harry into historical footnotes.

 Exposure to the writings of George MacDonald Fraser and Robert Ludlum at a young age was an immense help to me in seeing the flaws and foulness of both the political left and right.
 Just as Ludlum definitely leaned left but included a lot of what would be labeled “right-wing” sentiments in his writing, Fraser definitely leaned right but included a lot of what would be labeled “left-wing” sentiments in his writing.